Protecting coherence from the environment via Stark many-body localization in a Quantum-Dot Simulator: Results

 \section{Results}

-Having described how the paradigmatic SMBL spin-$S$ Hamiltonian can be implemented in a nano-scale QD array set-up, we first numerically show that our model exhibits coherence in presence of spin-phonon interaction.
+Having described how the paradigmatic SMBL spin-$S$ Hamiltonian can be implemented in a nano-scale QD array set-up, we first numerically show that our model exhibits coherence in the presence of spin-phonon interaction.
 For our numerical calculations we consider the Heisenberg exchange coupling to be $J=10~\mu eV$ (it can be a few tens of $\mu eV$ as well) \cite{Petta_Science, Qiao_PhysRevX_2020, Qiao2021, vandyke2020protecting}.
-In the following, for all our numerical calculations we normalize the exchange coupling to $J=1$, so that all other parameters are in the units of $10~\mu eV$.
+In the following, we normalize the exchange coupling to $J=1$ for all our numerical calculations so that all other parameters are in the units of $10~\mu eV$.
 We consider a Holstein phonons \cite{holstein_phonon1, Dee_Holstein_2020} with phonon energy $\omega_{j,q} = \omega_0$ and $\lambda_{j,\mathbf{q}_{0}}^{\perp} = \lambda_{j,\mathbf{q}_{0}}^{||} = \lambda_{0}$.
-In principle, the momentum dependence of spin-phonon interaction matrix element should have been chosen but that would prohibit us to do exact numerical calculation.
+In principle, the momentum dependence of the spin-phonon interaction matrix element should have been chosen but that would prohibit us from doing exact numerical calculation.
 However, in each QD only a selected few energy-momentum conserved phonons interact with the spins.